History of Nigella Sativa

 Nigella Sativa and Its History

-Nigella Sativa has been used extensively as a herbal remedy and as a condiment for thousands of years.
-It has an abundance of names but is most commonly referred to as black seed, black cumin seed or fennel flower in western countries.
-In the east, it is known as kalonji, among many other names.
+The Nigella sativa plant is commonly known as cumin seed, black caraway or fennel flower in western countries.
+In the middle east, it is known as kalonji, among many other names.

 Mentioned In the Bible